-RBG dates have changed to 2nd December to 3rd January (closed 7th, 8th, 25th, 31st Dec and 1st Jan).
+RBG dates have changed from 2nd December to 3rd January (closed 7th, 8th, 25th, 31st Dec and 1st Jan).

-Shop local at the Leith Collective for home items, festive decor and trendy masks all made by local makers.
+Shop local at the Leith Collective for home items and festive decor, all created by local makers.

-Finish your trip to Leith at The Shore, swinging by Mimi’s Bakehouse where the new Netflix Christmas movie, The Princess Switch 2 was filmed!
+Finish your trip to Leith at The Shore, swinging by Mimi’s Bakehouse, where the Netflix Christmas movie, The Princess Switch 2, was filmed!